vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/Week0/Readme.md

 This combinely completes RTL to GDSII flow.
 The GDSII is sent to factory(Tape out) after DRC/LVS checks.

-5)After integration of physical chip with pheripherals, run the application --> output is O4.
+5) After integration of physical chip with pheripherals, run the application --> output is O4.
 Then O0 = O1 = O2 = O3 = O4.